Reconstruction Algebras of Type D (I): Computation of the rank one specials

+In this section we determine the rank one special CM modules for all $\mathbb{D}_{n,q}$, and obtain their generators.
+Denoting $R:=\C{}[x,y]^{\mathbb{D}_{n,q}}$, we do this by first viewing CM $R$-modules as $R$-summands of the polynomial ring \cite{Herzog}.
+We then factorize the generators of the invariant ring $R$ via a certain quiver, and argue by diagram chasing that the modules corresponding to the vertices are two-generated.
+Thus in this section we view a certain quiver $\tt{D}_1$ (see Notation~\ref{D}) as a convenient method of factorizing certain polynomials; in later sections the quiver $\tt{D}_1$ forms part of the reconstruction algebra.

-In this section we determine the rank 1 specials for any $\mathbb{D}_{n,q}$ and obtain their generators.
-We begin with the following simple lemma. \begin{lemma} Let $G$ be a small finite subgroup of $GL(2,\C{})$.
-For one-dimensional representations $\rho,\sigma$, denote the corresponding rank 1 CM modules by $S_\rho$ and $S_\sigma$.
+We begin with the following simple lemma. \begin{lemma} Let $G$ be a small finite subgroup of $\GL(2,\C{})$.
+For one-dimensional representations $\rho,\sigma$, denote the corresponding rank one CM modules by $S_\rho$ and $S_\sigma$.
 Then as $\C{}[x,y]^G$-modules

-\end{lemma} \begin{proof} Since the group $G$ is small, it is well known that $\C{}[x,y]\# G\cong \t{End}_{\C{}[x,y]^G}(\C{}[x,y])$ and $\t{add}\C{}[x,y]=\t{CM}\C{}[x,y]^G$.
+\end{lemma} \begin{proof} Since the group $G$ is small, it is well known that $\C{}[x,y]\# G\cong \t{End}_{\C{}[x,y]^G}(\C{}[x,y])$ and $\t{add}\C{}[x,y]=\CM\C{}[x,y]^G$.
 Consequently

 is an equivalence of categories (for details see for example \cite[10.9]{Yoshino1}) and thus

 \end{proof}